---

 ## Head-to-Head: How the Tools Compare at a Glance

-A few divergences worth flagging.
-ChatGPT is the cheapest path to maximum flexibility, but only if you're willing to write prompts.
-Jobscan has the best ATS scoring and the worst price-to-feature ratio for cover letters specifically.
-Rezi gets you most of Jobscan's ATS muscle at roughly half the price.
-Everything else sits somewhere in the middle on tradeoffs.
+Three divergences are worth calling out in plain terms. **ChatGPT** is the cheapest path to maximum flexibility, but only if you're willing to write the prompts yourself. **Jobscan** has the best ATS scoring and the worst price-to-feature ratio for cover letters specifically, because you're paying for a resume tool. **Rezi** gives you most of Jobscan's ATS muscle at roughly half the price.
+Pricing here is accurate as of June 2026.
+Confirm it on the vendor's own page before you pay.
+These numbers move.

 ## Free vs. Paid: Which Tier Do You Actually Need?